Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Introduction

 So far till now, the prosperous efforts in DT technologies have been focusing on - as its current definition suggests - bridging the gap between the physical world and the digital world, and have made a great achievement.
 To pave the way towards a human-centric 6G system, however, we are now challenged by the barriers between the cyber-physical world and the biological world.
 Reliable and affordable solutions are called for, to enable not only an immersive multi-sense human perception of the virtual world, but also an inclusion of human beings into the objective field of digital twinning.

-In this survey, we outline the role of DT in future industrial 6G networking scenarios, identify the challenges induced by human presence and participation in future industry, and the technical requirements of potential solutions to them.
+In this survey, we outline the role of DT in future human-centric industrial 6G networking scenarios.
+As our main contribution that distinguishes this work from existing surveys on DT such as \cite{barricelli2019survey} and \cite{lim2020state,minerva2020digital,wu2021digital,wilhelm2020improving}, we focus on the identification of new challenges induced by the presence and participation of human in industry, the technical requirements and potential solutions to them.
 We also review the enabling human-machine interface (HMI) technologies, trying to shed the light on possible technical routes to break the human-CPS barriers.

-The remainder of this paper is organized as follows: In Sec.~\ref{sec:dt_for_6g_i4p0} we throw a quick glance at the research trend, the application fields, and the use cases of DT, first in a generic view and then in the context of 6G-empowered future industry.
-Realizing the essential presence of human in the I4.0 scenario of 6G era, in Sec.~\ref{sec:challenges_and_req} we try to identify the technical challenges introduced by the human-centric DT services, and the technical requirements that must be fulfilled.
+The remainder of this paper is organized as follows: In Sec.~\ref{sec:dt_for_6g_i4p0} we throw a quick glance at the research trend, the application fields, and the use cases of DT.
+First in a generic view, and then in the context of future industry, identifying the gaps that cannot be fully closed by conventional 5G solutions but have to rely on 6G.
+Realizing the essential presence of human in the Industry 4.0 (I4.0) scenario of 6G era, in Sec.~\ref{sec:challenges_and_req} we try to identify the challenges of human-centric DT services, and the technical requirements that must be fulfilled.
 To overcome these challenges and seamlessly integrate the human participators into the DT-driven industrial practices, in Sec.~\ref{sec:hmi_survey} we review the cutting-edge HMI technologies, including human mental status sensing and multi-sensory feedback solutions, attempting to reveal some potential directions for future DT research.
-To the end, we close the paper with our conslusions in Sec.~\ref{sec:conclusion}.
+To the end, we close the paper with our conclusions in Sec.~\ref{sec:conclusion}.